 “Evidence!” is the cry from the Secularists.
 “We must have evidence”.
 This would appear an eminently reasonable demand if the Secularists themselves didn’t believe in a whole multitude of things that have not a shred of evidence.
 Haughty and muddled, they are like Stavrogin who “if he believes, he does not think he believes.
 If he does not believe, he does not think he does not believe” (‘Demons’ Fyodor Dostoevsky).

 Because they are not commonly anchored by what they are, but unanchored by that which they are not, secular positions can be like shifting sand dunes in a desert.
 It’s an arid, barren land starved by mere repudiation.
 Nothing much of value grows there.
 If it does, it doesn’t survive long.
-The flowers that do survive tend to be the result of thousands of years of combined thought, not a few decades worth of musings from a sect of secular clerics; they tend to grow further away from pedants and their explanations, and nearer to the souls of simple people.
+The flowers that do survive tend to be the result of thousands of years of combined thought, not a few decades worth of musings from a sect of secular clerics; they tend to grow farther away from pedants and their explanations, and nearer to the souls of simple people.

 Our ancestors instinctively understood that the soul of discovery is a story, and the soul of a story is a personality.
 It was inclusive.
 Narratives and evocative stories are much easier to follow than, say, the existential phenomenology of Heidegger or the deconstructionism of Derrida.
 But in the same way the longshore drift at a coastline is constantly changing the fabric of the environment, rationalism eroded religious beliefs in proportion to the new secular illusions that took their place.
 Instead of warm metaphorical treasures it has left us with cold abstractions.